-- Star Trek II: The Wrath of Khan.
-Kirk speaks of how, when he was in the Federation Academy, he found a way to beat the no-win scenario of the Kobayashi Maru test, something that gained him significant praise during his cadet years.
-Sure enough no matter how difficult the trials he faced were Kirk always found a way to win proving that the test was invalid as far as his abilities were concerned and he could always win.
+- Star Trek II: The Wrath of Khan introduces the no-win scenario of the Kobayashi Maru test as part of Star Fleet officer training.
+The purpose of the test is explained as part this trope and part observation of how an officer-in-training handles this trope.
+Kirk, being Kirk, speaks of how, when he was in the Federation Academy, he found a way to beat the test anyway, something that gained him significant praise during his cadet years.
+Sure enough, no matter how difficult the trials he faced were, Kirk always found a way to win, proving that the test was invalid as far as his abilities were concerned and he could always win.
 In fact the first time that Kirk can't find a way to win is when Spock is forced to sacrifice his life to save the crew as there was nothing he could do.
-This proved that Kirk was wrong, you can't always win and save everyone some times sacrifices have to be made.
+This proved that Kirk was wrong, you can't always win and save everyone; sometimes sacrifices have to be made.

 - A Song of Ice and Fire: The final lesson to become a new maester is to sit in a dark room with a three glass candles, artifacts from Old Valyria made of twisted, sharp-edged obsidian.
 Many try to light them, but are only rewarded with bloody hands and wasted time.
 The wiser new maesters wait the night.
 The lesson is that, though maesters strive to understand the world, there are some mysteries that simply cannot be uncovered.

 - This lesson is broken all to hell when Archmaester Marwyn is actually able to light the glass candles.